Energy scattering for the unsteady damped nonlinear Schrodinger equation: Abstract

 \section{Abstract}

 We investigate the large time behavior of the solutions to the nonlinear focusing Schr\"odinger equation with a time-dependent damping in the energy sub-critical regime.
-The scattering results obtained in this work constitute a natural extension of the ones in \cite{In} where a constant damping is considered.
+Under non classical assumptions on the unsteady damping term, we prove some scattering results in the energy space.